andrewgdotcom/spelling/spelling-rules.md

 Spelling rüles
 ==============

-Unless òtherwïze stäted, "end of wurd" means the end of a root wurd, ëven if the wurd itself has a gramatical sùffix.
+Unless òtherwïze stäted, "end of wurd" mëans the end of a root wurd, ëven if the wurd itself has a gramatical sùffix.

 Transfórmätjon stäje 1: Rëshäping